cjavad/clib/README.md

 ```

 ### Requirements:
-for now it's just openssl
+for now it's just Cryptopp for the crypto libary